ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 ## ContainsValue

 `ContainsValue` scans every entry and delegates to `FindValue`.
-The current implementation uses `CompareByte(Entry^.Value, Value, SizeOf(TValue))`.

-This is a bytewise comparison, not a custom equality comparer for `TValue`.
+Values are compared with `Generics.Defaults.TEqualityComparer<TValue>.Default`, which provides type-aware equality for managed values such as strings as well as scalar values.

 ## Complexity